Government of India Act 1858: Provisions

 The act ushered in a new period of Indian history, bringing about the end of Company rule in India.
 The era of the new British Raj would last until the Partition of India in August 1947, when the territory of India was granted dominion status as the Dominion of Pakistan and the Dominion of India.

+Significance

+The act is one of the most consequential pieces of legislation in the constitutional history of India: